KrystianD/screentool/README.md

 - Freehand drawing tool - drag mouse to create a freehand line

 Release `Shift` to save the screenshot to the clipboard.

+Use `Right Mouse Button` to undo last action (creating an annotation or selecting screenshot area).

 ## Saving screenshot